 - Salmon Wellington is stuffed full of flavor!
 Literally.
 The puff pastry is stuffed with tender salmon and a filling of spinach, cream cheese, shallots, and garlic.
 You’ll never want to eat salmon any other way after you’ve tasted this dish.

 - It’s super impressive yet honestly really easy.
 Salmon Wellington is a perfect meal to make for a special date night or for entertaining.
-It looks like something you’d get from a nice restaurant.
+It looks (and TASTES!) like something you’d get from a nice restaurant.
 You can dress it up even more by pairing it with our best ever risotto, roasted kale, hasselback sweet potatoes, or Italian-seasoned green beans.

 - It doesn’t skimp on the nutrients.
 Salmon is super rich in omega-3 fatty acids, protein, and vitamins.
 Spinach has even more vitamins, like Vitamin-E and magnesium, that help support your immune system.